national

 Welcome to this edition of OpenPath.
 This month, WGU Labs studies how high-quality education made available to those in prison can benefit everyone; Stacey Ludwig Johnson shows why competency-based education is critical to the future of education; and President Scott Pulsipher writes that higher education needs new and innovative models to serve today’s students.

 If you know others who’d welcome insights on these topics, please invite them to subscribe.
-If you have feedback on this newsletter, feel free to contact us.

 Colleges in Prisons: Overcoming Barriers to High-Quality Prison Education